saronraut/sql-challenge/README.md

     -Bonus.ipynb : Optional assignment
         - For this apporach, I used sqlalchemy to connect pandas with SQL db.
-        - Instruction provided a code was used as a foundation to create the connection with database from sqlalchemy import create_engine engine = create_engine('postgresql://localhost:5432/<your_db_name>') connection = engine.connect()
+        - Instruction provided code was used as a foundation to create the connection with database from sqlalchemy import create_engine engine = create_engine('postgresql://localhost:5432/<your_db_name>') connection = engine.connect()